meena-erian/unicom/README.md

 **Security Features (Automatic):**

-- **Authorization**: Only the intended recipient can click buttons
+- **Authorization**: Only the intended account can click buttons
-  - In private chats: Only that user can click
+  - In private chats: Only that account can click
   - In group chats: Only the original message recipient can click
   - Forwarded messages: Buttons are automatically disabled